casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 -   `session-entry-point` - Name of the method that will be used when calling the session contract
 -   `session-version` - Version of the called session contract.
 The latest will be used by default

-**Example - Call a contract using the package hash and version:**
+**Example 1 - Calling the Counter using the package hash and version:**

-In this example, we call a contract by its package hash and version number.
-The entry point invoked is "counter-inc", also from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md).
+In this example, we call the Counter contract by its package hash and version number.
+The entry point invoked is "counter-inc".

 ```rust
 casper-client put-deploy \